Joachim Ernst, Duke of Anhalt: Reign

+Later life

+After 1918, the duchy of Anhalt became a republic as the Free State of Anhalt within the Weimar Republic.
+Today, it is part of the German state of Saxony-Anhalt.
+Ballenstedt Castle in the Harz Mountains remained in the possession of the ducal family as a private property.
+All of the duke's children were born there.

-Ernst joined the ruling Nazi Party in 1939.
-He died at the Buchenwald concentration camp after World War II as a prisoner of the Soviet Union, when it was called NKVD special camp Nr.
-2.
+Joachim Ernst joined the ruling Nazi Party in 1939.
+Later he became a critic of Nazi rule, and in winter 1944 was arrested and spent three months in the Dachau concentration camp.

+He welcomed the overthrow of Nazi rule, and remained in the Soviet occupation zone in Germany, believing that his record as an anti-Nazi would protect him.
+But to his surprise he was arrested on 31 August 1945 by the NKVD during a general round up of 'Junkers' or Prussian landed gentry.
+His entire 20,000 hectare estate was seized.
+He died in the NKVD special camp Nr.
+2 (the former Buchenwald concentration camp) near Weimar on 18 February 1947.

 Following his death, the headship of the Ducal House of Anhalt was disputed between his elder son, Prince Friedrich, and brother Prince Eugen.

 Marriages and children

 In Ballenstedt Castle on 3 March 1927, Joachim Ernst married firstly Elisabeth Strickrodt (Plauen, 3 September 1903 – Berlin-Zehlendorf, 5 January 1971), a daughter of an opera singer.
 She was created Countess of Askanien, but they were divorced in 1929, without issue.

-In Ballenstedt Castle on 15 October 1929, Joachim Ernst married secondly Editha "Edda" Charlotte Wilhelmine Marwitz von Stephani (Düsseldorf, 20 August 1905 – Garmisch-Partenkirchen, 22 February 1986), natural daughter of Wilhelm Horn by Irmgard Klara Franziska Marwitz, married firstly and divorced from Maximilian, Edler von Rogister, who was adopted as an adult by Bertha von Stephani, reputedly for a payment of 10,000 marks, in order to improve her social standing.
+In Ballenstedt Castle on 15 October 1929, Joachim Ernst married secondly Editha "Edda" Charlotte Wilhelmine Marwitz von Stephani (Düsseldorf, 20 August 1905 – Garmisch-Partenkirchen, 22 February 1986), natural daughter of Wilhelm Horn by Irmgard Klara Franziska Marwitz.
+She married firstly in 1926 and divorced from Maximilian, Edler von Rogister and was adopted as an adult by Bertha von Stephani, reputedly for a payment of 10,000 marks, in order to improve her social standing.
 They had five children: